Pixelfest/Sistem/README.md

 ## Sistem UI

-This is currently using a slightly older implementation of the Stereogram.cs class, I will try to include the net .NET Core implementation here.
-Once done I'll add it to the solution.
+This is currently using a slightly older implementation of the Stereogram.cs class.
+This application will eventuall be replaced with OpenStereogramCreator, which is still work in progress.